 However, what was Lobster Cantonese Style?
 None of these prior newspaper references actually explained the nature of this dish.
 Some sources claim that it was based on a dish from China, where the sauce was made with ginger and scallions.
 However, when we finally get a description of the lobster Cantonese Style sauce, it differed significantly from the recipes for Lobster with Ginger & Scallions Sauce.
 For example, the former usually didn't include the use of soy sauce or ginger though the latter sauce did.
 In addition, the former included the use of minced pork but the latter sauce did not.

 The Times Union (NY), April 17, 1938, presented the first newspaper recipe for Lobster Cantonese.
 The ingredients for this dish included 1 large boiled lobster, chopped pork, eggs, black beans, scallions, salt, sugar, gourmet powder, corn starch, meat stock or water, and garlic.
-If this recipe was reflective of the dish at most Chinese restaurants, it shows that differences from Lobster with Ginger & Scallions.
+If this recipe was reflective of the dish at most Chinese restaurants, it shows the differences from Lobster with Ginger & Scallions.
 It would thus be a significant variation of the original lobster dish.
+I'll note that no soy sauce was included in this recipe.
+Without the lobster, this sauce would be close to some modern versions of Lobster Sauce.

-A cookbook from 1938 seems to confirm that this recipe was the norm.
+A cookbook from 1938 seems to give support to the idea that this recipe was the norm.
 Cook at Home In Chinese by Henry Low presented a recipe for Lobster Cantonese Style (Chow Loong Ha).
 Henry was the chef at the famed Port Arthur Restaurant, in New York’s Chinatown, which was opened in 1897 by Chu Gam Fai.
 Henry worked there for at least ten years, starting in 1928.
 It stands to reason that the recipe he provided in his cookbook would reflect that served at the Port Arthur Restaurant.
 The ingredients for his recipe included 1 large lobster, chopped raw lean pork, eggs, black beans, scallions, garlic, salt, pepper, gourmet powder, cornstarch, and stock or water.
 Very similar to the previous newspaper recipe.
-And once again, soy sauce and ginger were not used, and there was the addition of chopped pork, eggs and black beans.
+And once again, soy sauce and ginger were not used.

 Continued mentions of this lobster sauce occurred into the 1940s.
 The Morning Call (NJ), April 2, 1940, noted a Chinese restaurant that served “fresh shrimp with lobster sauce” while the Montclair Times (NJ), November 22, 1940, noted a different Chinese restaurant that also offered “fresh shrimp with lobster sauce.”
+The Atlantic City Press (NJ), November 29, 1940, had an ad for the Far East restaurant, serving “Special Fried Jumbo Shrimp with Lobster Sauce.”
 The Evening Sun (MD), December 6, 1940, referenced a Chinese menu for a special event which served “Shrimp with lobster sauce” while the Miami News (FL), February 19, 1941, stated that Ruby Foo’s offered “shrimp with lobster sauce.”

-This is essentially the recipe for the same sauce used in Lobster Cantonese Style.
+This is essentially the recipe for the same sauce used in Lobster Cantonese Style, however it lacked ground pork.
 So, “lobster sauce” may have acquired its name because it was the same sauce as that used in Lobster Cantonese Style.
-Shrimp was substituted for the lobster.
-However, I didn't find any evidence that supported shrimp were used as a substitute for expensive lobster.
-And later menu prices I found also seemed to indicate lobster dishes weren't highly expensive compared to many other dishes.
-In addition, the continued use of lobster in a variety of Chinese dishes, and at reasonable prices, seems to indicate the expense wasn’t truly an issue.
+Shrimp was, for unknown reasons, substituted for the lobster.

 Now, it would have made sense to refer to this dish as “Shrimp Cantonese Style” rather than call it “Shrimp with Lobster Sauce.”
 And actually, there were mentions of that exact name, extending back at least to 1938.
 The Columbus News (NE), December 22, 1938, briefly mentioned that someone’s favorite dish was “Shrimp Cantonese.”
 The Detroit Free Press (MI), January 30, 1941, mentioned a Detroit chef who made “a better shrimp, Cantonese.”
 Other references were in the Southwest Wave (CA), September 19, 1946, “Fried Shrimp, Cantonese style” and the Herald-News (NJ), April 4, 1947, “Fragrant Jumbo Shrimp—Cantonese Style.”
 The Tampa Bay Times (FL), January 3, 1948, noted that a restaurant dinner party served “breaded shrimp Cantonese” while a restaurant ad in the Pike County Dispatch (PA), July 1, 1948, included “Lobster Cantonese” and “Shrimp Cantonese.”

 However, it seems that the term Lobster Sauce eventually became the more popular term, so that Shrimp Cantonese became much less common over the years.
 When the term shrimp with lobster sauce was first used, did customers know that the sauce didn't include any actual lobster?
-The menus wouldn't have mentioned that fact, so it's possible numerous customers didn't know they were eating minced pork rather than minced lobster.
+However, it seems like some of the earliest dishes of shrimp with lobster sauce might actually have included some lobsters.
+The menus probably didn't mentioned whether the dish contained actual lobster or not, and it's possible numerous customers didn't know they were eating minced pork rather than minced lobster.
 Unfortunately, none of the newspapers during this period addressed this issue.

 Lobster prices!
 How much did these dishes cost in the late 1940s?
 The Baltimore Sun (MD), July 5, 1947, presented a restaurant ad, noting that their week’s special was a dinner of Lobster Cantonese Style, including soup or appetizer, rice, dessert and drink.
 The lobsters were shipped directly from Maine.
 The dish normally cost $2 but was on special for $1.25.
 In September 1947, that same restaurant ran another special, but only lowered the lobster dish to $1.50.